PaulEmm43/PaulEmmsRepo/MD_&_HTML.md

 ## 10. Conclusion
 MarkDown is not standardised - it is different on Github, QuickEdit and MdReader.
-Using these methods in QuickEdit and MDreader will allow reasonably consistent results to be achieved.
+Using these methods in Github, QuickEdit and MDreader will allow reasonably consistent results to be achieved.